AtlassianPS/JiraPS/docs/en-US/commands/Add-JiraFilterPermission.md

 In case the value is invalid, unexpected or missing, the API will response with an error.

-This function requires either the `-Credential` parameter to be passed or a persistent JIRA session.
+This function requires either the `-Session` parameter to be passed or a persistent JIRA session.
 See `New-JiraSession` for more details.
 If neither are supplied, this function will run with anonymous access to JIRA.